 This eradicates the concerns you may have about making a claim.
 After all, many people worry that they will claim compensation, only to wind up with a large legal bill yet no compensation at the end of it.
 This could easily happen if you hire a solicitor that bills on an hourly basis.
 It will never happen when you work with our team.

 You can also be certain that we will always be working as hard as possible to secure the maximum amount of compensation for you.
 When you opt for a solicitor that charges per hour, there is always the worry that they will waste your time.
 They may take on your case while knowing it is not strong enough for compensation, or they may not put in the work required.
 After all, otherwise, physical and sexual abuse solicitors would get the same payment irrespective of the outcome.
 The No Win No Fee payment structure holds the solicitor accountable.

 There are many reasons why you should choose us as your claims service for a physical and sexual abuse claim.
 Firstly, you will be assigned a specialist in-house solicitor that has worked on many physical and child sexual abuse claims before.
 This will give you complete peace of mind that you have a leading expert fighting your corner and, therefore, the very best chance of securing the maximum amount of compensation.
 As a personal injury law firm, we also have many years of experience in the industry, and we have an exceptional reputation to back it up.
 All you need to do is look at the feedback that has been left by our prior clients to see that this is the case.

-Another reason why so many clients are happy with our service is because we always put them first.
+Another reason why so many clients are happy with our service is that we always put them first.
 We know that you must be going through a hugely traumatic time in your life.
 We know that it is difficult to even think about pursuing compensation while you are still suffering from what has happened.
 That is why we work hard to secure compensation as efficiently as possible.
 We want you to focus on your well-being while we focus on getting you the payout you are entitled to.